-- 11343.4.
-A regulation or an order of repeal required to be filed with the Secretary of State shall become effective on the 30th day after the date of filing unless: - (a) Otherwise specifically provided by the statute pursuant to which the regulation or order of repeal was adopted, in which event it becomes effective on the day prescribed by this the statute. - (b) It is a regulation adopted under Section 8054 or 3373 of the Financial Code, in which event it shall become effective upon filing or upon any later date specified by the state agency in a written instrument filed with, or as part of, the regulation or order of repeal. - (e) A later date is prescribed by the state agency in a written instrument filed with, or as part of, the regulation or order of repeal. - (d) (c) The agency makes a written request to the office demonstrating good cause for an earlier effective date, in which case the office may prescribe an earlier date. - Comment.
+- SEC. \\\\.
+Section 11343.4 of the Government Code is amended to read: - 11343.4.
+A regulation or an order of repeal required to be filed with the Secretary of State shall become effective on the 30th day after the date of filing unless: - (a) Otherwise specifically provided by the statute pursuant to which the regulation or order of repeal was adopted, in which event it becomes effective on the day prescribed by this the statute. - (b) It is a regulation adopted under Section 8054 or 3373 of the Financial Code, in which event it shall become effective upon filing or upon any later date specified by the state agency in a written instrument filed with, or as part of, the regulation or order of repeal. - (e) A later date is prescribed by the state agency in a written instrument filed with, or as part of, the regulation or order of repeal. - (d) (c) The agency makes a written request to the office demonstrating good cause for an earlier effective date, in which case the office may prescribe an earlier date.

+Comment.
 Section 11343.4 is amended to correct a drafting defect in subdivision (a).
-Subdivision (b) is deleted as redundant.
+Former subdivision (b) is deleted as redundant.
 See Fin.
 Code §§ 3373 & 8054.
 See also Section 11346.1(d) (effective date of emergency regulation).